louissypher800k/promptonomicon_-000/README.md

 WARNING: Side effects may include speaking in markdown, dreaming in JSON, and occasionally wondering if you yourself are just a very elaborate prompt.
 The publisher accepts no responsibility for existential crises or temporal paradoxes resulting from meta-prompt contemplation.

-> "Finally, a book that understands that talking to AI is like explaining jokes to a hyperintelligent duck who's really trying their best"\
+> "Finally, a book that understands that talking to AIs is just spellcasting with better error messages!"\
-> ~ _The Quantum Times Review of Books_
+> ~ _The Journal of Computational Thaumaturgy_

-> "I generated this quote myself and I'm quite proud of it"\
+> "I generated this review using techniques from chapter 7, and I'm not sure if that's meta or just lazy."\
-> ~ _ChatGPT, probably_
+> ~ _The Digital Oracle Quarterly_

 ## Available Incantations